Knowing who represents you and who to contact in the UK Parliament if you have an issue or idea to share is key to getting your views heard.

 Voting is an important way to take part in democracy in the UK.
 Through voting, people chose who will represent them in the House of Commons, local councils and devolved governments such as the Scottish Parliament.
 But did you know that different elections use different voting systems?

-To vote in the upcoming General Election in the UK - you must be registered to vote by Tuesday 26th November.
+To vote in the upcoming Scottish Parliament Election - you must be registered to vote by the 19th April 2021.
 Register now!

 There's a Scottish Parliamentary election on May 5th.
 The voting age was recently lowered from 18 to 16, meaning that thousands of young people will be heading to a polling station for the first time.
 19 year-old Emma Campbell explains why it's vital that young people use their vote.